- Texas Medical Cannabis Dispensaries vs Hemp Stores

 - PTSD

-- Muscle Spasms,
+- Muscle Spasms/Spasticity,

 - Spinal Muscular Atrophy,

-- All Cancers
+- All Cancer

 *The Texas Administrative Code defines an incurable neurodegenerative disease as a condition, injury, or illness: (1) that occurs when nerve cells in the brain or peripheral nervous system lose function over time; and (2) for which there is no known cure.